sylaspg/grasp-continuum/README.md

 yourself (see [CMake documentation](https://cmake.org/documentation/) for more information).

-To then compile GRASP, you need to go into the out-of-source build directory and simply call `make`:
+To then compile GRASPC, you need to go into the out-of-source build directory and simply call `make`:

 ```sh